 If you notice that your Maranta's leaves are turning yellow, it could mean two things.
 It could be that your Maranta is getting too much sunlight and you should move it to a darker location.
 It could also mean that the leaf is just an older leaf and it's turning yellow because of its age.

 Fertilizing your Maranta

-Earlier on, we've discovered that the Maranta is a thirsty plant, because it grows quite quickly and can have long vines.
+Earlier on, we discovered that the Maranta is a thirsty plant because it grows quite quickly and can have long vines.
 Quickly-growing plants like this need quite a bit of fertilizer during their growing season.
 The growing season of the Maranta is the entire spring and summer.
-During the fall and winter, your Prayer plant won't grow as much any more.
+During the fall and winter, your Prayer plant won't grow as much anymore.
 However, it often won't stop growing all the way, it'll just go much more slowly.